PurpleI2P/i2pd_docs_en/docs/user-guide/configuration.md

 socksproxy.outbound.quantity           | Outbound tunnels quantity if keys is set.
 5 by default
 socksproxy.outproxy                    | Address of outproxy. requests outside I2P will go there
 socksproxy.outproxyport                | Outproxy remote port
+socksproxy.i2cp.leaseSetType           | Type of LeaseSet to be sent.
+1, 3 or 5.
+1 by default
+socksproxy.i2cp.leaseSetEncType        | Comma separated encryption types to be used in LeaseSet type 3 or 5

 ### SAM interface